Quramy/nirvana-js/README.md

 ### Tips
 #### When is browserWindow closed ?
 By default, nirvana-js's main process is capturing browser windows' logging events.
-And if no logging event occurs for a certain period of time(specified `browserNoActivityTimout`), the main process closes the browser window.
+And if no logging event occurs for a certain period of time(specified `browserNoActivityTimeout`), the main process closes the browser window.
 If you want to suppress timeout closing, set `--no-timeout` CLI option.
-Or set `0` to `browserNoActivityTimout` in nivana.conf.js.
+Or set `0` to `browserNoActivityTimeout` in nivana.conf.js.

 If you want to close browserWindows manually, you should call the `exit` function included [client library](#export-declare-function-exitcode-number-void).